AESQ Supplier Forum - AS13100 Overview (Audit/Certification Questions)

 |Will the OEM's share supplier audits or will we still have independent audits by each OEM?||The initial situation will be for each OEM to conduct its own audits, as they do now.
 The Subject Matter Interest Groups may wish to evaluate how OEMs can avoid duplicate audits as this was one of the original intentions of the audit requirements.|

 |Do organizations need to get AS13100 certified?||

 That is the intent.
-There are currently some differences with OEM unique requirements, but this should allow large parts of the requirements and hence the audit checklist to be the same.
+There are currently some differences with OEM unique requirements, but this should allow large parts of the requirements and hence audit checklist to be the same.

 |Is the product audit anticipated to be a product strip down (i.e. destructive)?||There are various ways in which the intent of the product Audit can be met.
 We would always try to avoid destructive testing.|

 |Quality Audit (requirements): Who is checking compliance to AS13100?
-Is it planned to be coordinated centrally?||The customer will check compliance as well as the supplier (through internal audits and the self-assessment checklist RM13009)|
+Is it planned to be coordinated centrally?||The customer will check compliance as well as the supplier (through internal audits and the self assessment checklist RM13009)|

-|If we have these internal audits done by ourselves, can we submit the same to OEM to avoid further audits?||The intent of the Internal Audit Report is to establish a level of confidence in the organization's internal audit process that can then allow a reduced customer audit or mitigate the need for an audit at all.
+|If we have these internal audits done by ourselves, can we submit the same to OEM to avoid further audits?||The intent of the Internal Audit Report is to establish a level of confidence in the organisations internal audit process that can then allow a reduced customer audit or mitigate the need for an audit at all.
 You should work with the Subject matter Interest Group on this to understand more.|

 |Do Special Process Audits need to be supplemented with additional audits if Nadcap audits are set to 18 months?||Yes, the maximum time period in between a special process audit is set at 12 months due to the critical nature of such audits.|